biraldh/library-app/README.md

 Bloc and Solid Architecture
 ## Getting Started

-login and Retgister system using Bloc and SOLID Arcitecture.
+login and Register system using Bloc and SOLID Arcitecture.